vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 better.
 However, I am concerned about there still being plaque on the back top right teeth, so that's an area I plan to pay more attention to when brushing.

+### Execution on 2025-11-09 of preparatory steps for next dental cleaning scheduled for 2026-04-29

+On Sunday 2025-11-09, I executed the preparatory steps for the next dental cleaning scheduled for 2026-04-29.